xbmc/repo-plugins/plugin.program.multiroomaudio/readme.txt

 6) SAP Name - Put a meaningful name with NO spaces for the SAP name

-7) if this is the MASTER, then check the Dedicated Streaming Server (you could have all of your boxes set as this) more on that later...
+7) if this is the MASTER, then check the Global Master and Dedicated Streaming Server.

-8) Leave Start Streamer on startup "off" for now (Note: You can manually start the Streamer in the plugin "Start Streamer"
+8) If this is the Global Master (Master) select this box.

-9) Again if this is a dedicated Master, then change the Default Video Player to MR-Video_Stream
+9) Again if this is a dedicated Master, then change the Default Video Player to MR-Video_Stream, leave the Default Audio Player as PAPlayer

 10) The defaults for the rest should be satifactory